-This use of the spending power—conditioning the receipt of federal funds on following federal mandates—has been approved by the Supreme Court.
-In the case that did so, Congress conditioned the availability of highway funds on states adopting a 21-year minimum drinking age.
+This use of spending power—conditioning the receipt of federal funds on the following of federal mandates—has been approved by the Supreme Court.
+In the case that did so, Congress conditioned the availability of highway funds on states adopting a minimum drinking age of 21 years.
 Pushing states to adopt substantive policies in exchange for federal dollars may seem a heavy-handed violation of the spirit of federalism.
-But a rule conditioning federal grant funds on filing uniform financial disclosures is narrow and quite germane to the grant-making process as such.
-It would be quite a bit better than the precedent-setting case for the federal government to use spending power authority to mandate an open data CAFR for those state and local government entities that receive federal grants.
+But a rule conditioning federal grant funds on filing uniform financial disclosures is narrow and quite germane to the grant-making process.
+This is ore relevant to us than the drinking age case for the federal government to use spending power authority to mandate an open data CAFR for those state and local government entities that receive federal grants.

 Another possibility is to direct the MSRB to set technological specifications for financial information submitted to EMMA.
 Since the MSRB was created by Congress under federal law, Congress has the authority to amend the law to require that CAFRs submitted to EMMA be expressed as open data.